bbaassssiiee/redesign/README.md

 # redesign centos7

-This repo creates the redesign/centos7 box for use in Vagrant, VMWare or Azure.
+This repo creates the redesign/centos7 box for use with Vagrant, in VirtualBox, Parallels, VMWare Desktop or Azure.

-Packer is used as the build tool, and Ansible is used as the provisioner.
+Hashicorp Packer is used as the build tool, and Ansible is used as the provisioner.

-Please note that **Packer v1.1.1 has been used.**
+Please note that **Packer v1.3.2 has been used.**

 ## Vagrant

-The box is downloadable with a single command, but the included Vagrantfile works better.
+The box is downloadable with a single command:

 ```
 vagrant init redesign/centos7
 ```

 ## Azure